-By providing teen crash rate data and a growing list of safe driving activities, Reduce TN Crashes raises awareness of the need for safe driving programs, provides the tools to find crash reduction activities, and awards points to schools for completing and submitting pictures of their experiences.
+By providing teen crash rate data in a growing list of safe driving activities, Reduce TN Crashes raises awareness of the need for safe driving programs, provides the tools to find crash reduction activities, and awards points to schools for completing and submitting pictures of their experiences.
 Safety Awards provided by the Tennessee Highway Safety Office (THSO) are sent to the schools in recognition of student efforts to educate their peers and reduce teen crashes by promoting safe driving practices at home, in the school, and throughout the community.

-How it Works
+How the Program Works

-Step One: Activate Your School
+1. Activate Your School

-Step Two: Complete Your Activities
+2. Complete Activities

-Step Three: Submit Points
+3. Submit Points

-Schools reach Bronze level by completing the initial activities totaling 100 points.
-Schools participating for a consecutive year will have to resubmit photos of activities to receive points.
-Activities such as Request a “Buckle Up America” sign to install in your school’s public parking areas.
+Schools earn Bronze by completing the initial activities totaling 100 points.
+Schools participating for consecutive year will have to resubmit photos of activities to receive points.
+Activities such as Request a “Buckle Up America” sign to install your school’s public parking areas.
 Schools request new banners to help raise awareness about Teen Driver laws.
 To get your points take photos to receive points for the new year.
 Schools will be recognized on the virtual leaderboard.
 Simple answer: Schools who complete 100 points through Bronze level activities will be recognized on the virtual leaderboard.